ucsb-cs56/ucsb-cs56.github.io/_topics/maven_adding_custom_jar_dependency.md

 If you depend on JUnit, you just add it as a dependency in your `pom.xml`,  you just add the magic words to specify `JUnit` as a dependency in your `pom.xml`, and the jar gets automatically downloaded and added to your classpath.

-Same with SparkJava, Apache Commons, or whatever.
+Same with all the parts of Spring Framework, Apache Commons, or whatever.
 Pretty much anything that is a standard 3rd party java library.

 But what is the thing you need is NOT standard?
 Maybe its too new to have been put into Maven Central?